2004 Utah gubernatorial election

 The 2004 Utah gubernatorial election took place on November 2, 2004.
 The incumbent governor was Republican Olene S. Walker, who had become governor following Mike Leavitt's resignation to join the George W. Bush administration.
 However, Walker placed fourth in the Republican primary, far behind Jon Huntsman Jr. Huntsman won the nomination and went on to win the general election, carrying 25 of the 29 counties and winning 57.7% of the overall vote.
 This was the last time that a Democratic nominee for any statewide office has received forty percent or more of the popular vote, and the most recent election in which a Democratic gubernatorial nominee carried the counties of Carbon and Salt Lake.

 Background

 In March 2003, Huntsman resigned his post in the Bush administration.
 In mid-August, three term incumbent Governor Mike Leavitt, whom Huntsman strongly supported, decided not to run for re-election to a fourth term, in order to become the Administrator of the Environmental Protection Agency under the Bush administration.
 Shortly thereafter, Huntsman filed papers to run for Governor of Utah.
-In November 2003, Lieutenant Governor Olene S. Walker became the Utah's first female governor as Leavitt was confirmed to become EPA Administrator.
+In November 2003, Lieutenant Governor Olene S. Walker became Utah's first female governor as Leavitt was confirmed to become EPA Administrator.